 Lease operating expenses ("LOE").
-LOE, which includes workover expenses, and LOE per BOE sold both decreased for the three months ended March 31, 2021, compared to the same period in 2020.
-LOE are daily costs incurred to bring oil, NGL and natural gas out of the ground and to market, together with the daily costs incurred to maintain our producing properties.
+LOE, which includes workover expenses, decreased for the three and six months ended June 30, 2021, compared to the same periods in 2020.
+LOE are daily expenses incurred to bring oil, NGL and natural gas out of the ground and to market, together with the daily incurred capital expenditures to maintain our producing properties.
 Such costs also include maintenance, repairs and non-routine workover expenses related to our oil and natural gas properties.
 We continue to focus on economic efficiencies associated with the usage and procurement of products and services related to LOE and decreasing failures and related workover expenses.
-We expect LOE to increase during 2021 due to higher expected operating costs on the wells coming on-line in Howard County compared to operating costs on our established acreage.
+We expect LOE to increase during 2021 due to higher expected operating costs on Howard County wells compared to operating costs on our established acreage.

 Production and ad valorem taxes.
-Production and ad valorem taxes increased for the three months ended March 31, 2021, compared to the same period in 2020.
+Production and ad valorem taxes increased for the three and six months ended June 30, 2021, compared to the same periods in 2020 due to increased sales prices.
 Production taxes are based on and fluctuate in proportion to our oil, NGL and natural gas sales revenues, and are established by federal, state or local taxing authorities.
 We take full advantage of all credits and exemptions in our various taxing jurisdictions.
 Ad valorem taxes are based on and fluctuate in proportion to the taxable value assessed by the various counties where our oil and natural gas properties are located.

 Transportation and marketing expenses.
-Transportation and marketing expenses decreased for the three months ended March 31, 2021, compared to the same period in 2020.
-These are costs incurred for the delivery of produced oil to customers in the U.S. Gulf Coast market via the Bridgetex pipeline and the Gray Oak pipeline.
+Transportation and marketing expenses decreased for the three and six months ended June 30, 2021, compared to the same periods in 2020.
+These are expenses incurred for the delivery of produced oil to customers in the U.S. Gulf Coast market via the Bridgetex pipeline and the Gray Oak pipeline.
 We ship the majority of our produced oil to the U.S. Gulf Coast, which we believe provides a long-term pricing advantage versus the Midland market.
 Additionally, firm transportation payments on excess pipeline capacity associated with transportation agreements are included in transportation and marketing expenses.
 See Note 12.c to our unaudited consolidated financial statements included elsewhere in this Quarterly Report for additional discussion of our transportation commitments.
-We also recognized \$2.0 million in marketing expense due to negative natural gas prices in March 2020.

 Midstream service expenses.
-Midstream service expenses decreased for the three months ended March 31, 2021, compared to the same period in 2020.
-These are costs incurred to operate and maintain our (i) integrated oil and natural gas gathering and transportation systems and related facilities, (ii) centralized oil storage tanks, (iii) natural gas lift, fuel for drilling and completion activities and centralized compression infrastructure and (iv) water storage, recycling and transportation facilities.
+Midstream service expenses decreased for the three and six months ended June 30, 2021, compared to the same periods in 2020.
+These are expenses incurred to operate and maintain our (i) integrated oil and natural gas gathering and transportation systems and related facilities, (ii) centralized oil storage tanks, (iii) natural gas lift, fuel for drilling and completion activities and centralized compression infrastructure and (iv) water storage, recycling and transportation facilities.

 Costs of purchased oil.
-Costs of purchased oil decreased for the three months ended March 31, 2021, compared to the same period in 2020 primarily due to decreased shipments of purchased oil on pipelines.
+Costs of purchased oil increased for the three and six months ended June 30, 2021, compared to the same periods in 2020 primarily due to increased contracted prices of purchased oil on pipelines.
 We are a firm shipper on both the Bridgetex and Gray Oak pipelines and we utilize purchased oil to fulfill portions of our commitments.
 While our long-haul transportation capacity on the Bridgetex pipeline and Gray Oak pipeline is expected to exceed our net production, consistent with our historic practice, we expect to continue to purchase third-party oil at the trading hubs to satisfy the deficit in our associated long-haul transportation commitments.